 - JXC uses a curriculum that is more rigorous than in traditional schools.
-This may require scholars to put in additional study time and effort. - We believe all scholars can learn and master the material presented in our classrooms. - Scholar support and special education provide services for all scholars with academic and behavioral needs.
-Interventions utilized to achieve JXC's expectations are targeted and specific to each scholar. - JXC resists grade inflation and social promotion.
+This may require students to put in additional study time and effort. - We believe all students can learn and master the material presented in our classrooms.

+- Student support and special education provide services for all students with academic and behavioral needs.
+Interventions utilized to achieve JXC's expectations are targeted and specific to each student. - JXC resists grade inflation and social promotion.
 Mastery of core subjects always takes priority. - Latin is a key element of our classical academic model.
 Latin is introduced and taught as part of our curriculum. - Literacy is taught through an explicit phonics program.
-Our scholars are expected to be at grade level by the end of the 3rd grade.
-We will provide after school tutoring, pull out sessions and summer school to ensure this expectation is realized. - Math is taught conceptually using the Singapore math curriculum.
-We expect all scholars to meet grade level standards by the end of the third grade. - The Sciences, Music and Art classes are offered at all grade levels. - Teachers frequently employ the Socratic method of discussion. - Scholars will be academically prepared to pursue multiple post-secondary options.
-While the Academy hopes that most graduates will go on to college, scholars who do not intend to attend college will also benefit from the education provided by JXC.
+Our students are expected to be at grade level by the end of the third grade. - Math is taught conceptually using the Singapore math curriculum.
+We expect all students to meet grade level standards by the end of the third grade. - The Sciences, Music and Art classes are offered at all grade levels. - Teachers frequently employ the Socratic method of discussion. - Students will be academically prepared to pursue multiple post-secondary options.
+While the Academy hopes that most graduates will go on to college, students who do not intend to attend college will also benefit from the education provided by JXC.